 This year, since I didn’t leave Cebu during the entire Sinulog season, I made sure to cover this massive event and take photos of the important scenes that gave (and still does give) me goosebumps.
 Take a look!

 The long solemn foot procession usually starts at 1 in the afternoon.
-Attracting millions of devotees from all parts of the world, the procession begins at the Basilica in the downtown area and then traces some of the city’s biggest and busiest streets like N. Bacalso Avenue, V. Rama Avenue, Osmena Boulevard, and Juan Luna Street.
+Attracting millions of devotees from all parts of the world, the procession begins at the Basilica in the downtown area.
+Then, it traces some of the city’s biggest and busiest streets like N. Bacalso Avenue, V. Rama Avenue, Osmena Boulevard, and Juan Luna Street.

 Due to the number of participants, the procession can be quite slow.
 In fact, in the past, the procession can last up to six hours!
 The photo below, which was taken at around 3 pm, shows that the head of the procession hasn’t even reached the Fuente area yet.

 I really love how clean and pretty Osmena Boulevard looks from this angle.
-I also really appreciate the fact that devotees can be seen patiently waiting on the side of the road for the arrival of the procession.
+Also, I really appreciate the fact that devotees can be seen patiently waiting on the side of the road for the start of the parade.

 Finally, at around 3:00 pm, this group of cops on motorbikes arrived in the Fuente area.